By Denise Pascal, Guest Columnist

 Suicide enters my thoughts often now.
 I can’t stand the pain.
 And just maybe that was the desired end result of this false narrative.

-Denise Pascal lives in Virginia.
+Denise Pascal lives in New Mexico.

 Pain News Network invites other readers to share their stories with us.
 Send them to firstname.lastname@example.org.